 Can my family take photographs during the ceremony?

 Unfortunately, we do not permit guests to approach the stage to take photographs.
 It is important for guests to remain seated throughout the entire Convocation ceremony.
 We are relying on you to convey this message to your guests.
-We invite you to take photos after Convocation outside of Madison Square Garden or back on campus at the reception.
+We invite you to take photos after Convocation outside of The Beacon Theatre.

 How can I order the photos taken of me?

 Only the designated photographer (Island Photography) will take your photo as you come across the stage.
 You will be captured being hooded, standing with Dean Morrison and posing near the NYU banner.
 Please do not stop the flow of the ceremony to take these photos; the photographers will capture you as you naturally progress from station to station.
 Because seconds matter in this effort to honor everyone in a timely manner, it is important for you to keep the line moving.
 To request complimentary proofs of these photos, click here.

 After I am hooded and have my photo taken, where do I go?

 You will return to the seating area where Aisle Directors will guide you to an available seat.
 It is likely that you may not return to the same seat you had before the processional.
 Please move purposefully and quickly.
 Any congestion on this end will impact other parts of the ceremony.
 Once seated, you will wait until the last person crosses the stage for closing remarks from Dean Morrison.

 For questions regarding the Hooding Ceremony contact the Office of Student Affairs at firstname.lastname@example.org.